Traffic Light Priority: ITS Evaluation Guide

 This depends on the capability of your existing traffic control system.
 Centrally controlled systems have communications to each controller from the control centre and try to optimise traffic flow across multiple intersections.
 Public Transport priority requests are centrally brokered and sent to the intersections as part of a holistic traffic plan.
 This gives priority without major disruption to the overall traffic flow.

 Decentralised systems mean that the bus communicates direct to the intersection without consideration of the bigger picture.
 This can work well but the connection to the intersection can experience radio interference and sometimes requires moving antennas to receive the best reception.
 This does not try to synchronise with the broader traffic flow, so a priority request may have a larger knock-on effect on traffic.
-Both systems work well once set up, but each has implementation challenges and ultimately you need to work with what is already in place.
+Both systems work well once set up, but each has implementation challenges and ultimately you may need to work with what is already in place.

 4. Do you wish to use traffic light priority strategically to encourage a public transport mode shift?